JasonBourbaki/noncompete-income/README.md

-# Repository for studies of the effects of income cutoffs in noncompete bans
+# A Study on the effects of income cutoffs in noncompete bans

 Data: 2023 5-year American Community Survey from IPUMS ([link](https://usa.ipums.org/usa-action/variables/group))